goldin2008/Note/talk.md

 The Third Step is to actually deploy the model.
 What that means is you put this ML software into an actual smart speaker and ship it to users.

+Throughout these steps, there are often many iterations of fine-tuning or adapting the model to make the product better.

 >15 Modeling

 The hard part is getting the data and cleansing it to be ready for modeling.
-Once you have the data you can try a number of algorithms to determine which is most successful.
-You typically whittle down the number of features once you determine which ones are most successful.
-For example, in fraud you maybe start with hundreds of features and in the model there will only be 30.
-Tuning is an iterative exercises.
-This is the most compute-intensive part of the model building process.
+Once you have the data you can try a number of algorithms to determine which is the most successful.
+You typically whittle down the number of features once you determine which ones are the most successful.
+For example, in my previous fishing email detection project we start with hundreds of features and in the model there will only be about 50.
+Parameters and hyper-parameters tuning is an iterative process and it is the most compute-intensive part of the model building process.

 >16 Engineering Workflow of ML project